 As Conservation Specialist, Stephanie works alongside farmers to create conservation plans, develop workshops and assist in all of O’ahu RC&D’s mission and goals.
 Originally from Maryland, Stephanie has traveled extensively around Southeast Asia and has lived in countries such as Ghana, Cambodia and Costa Rica.
 With her degree and experience in Environmental Studies and International Development, she is here to assist farmers and community alike.
 Email: firstname.lastname@example.org

-Francesca (Frankie) Koethe is O’ahu RC&D’s Conservation Assistant.
+Francesca (Frankie) Koethe is O’ahu RC&D’s Project Coordinator for the Ma’ili’ili Watershed.
 She was born and raised on Oahu, growing up with local culture and protocol.
 Her Master’s research at the University of Hawaii at Manoa focused on the sustainability and environmental health perceptions of a rural community in Kauaʿi.
-Francesca will be completing her degree in Natural Resource Environmental Management in Spring 2017.
+Francesca completed her degree in Natural Resource Environmental Management in August 2017.
 At Oahu RC&D she aims to assist farmers in stewarding natural resources and supporting agriculture around the island.

 Project Coordinator for Kaalaea/Waiahole Watershed